Do Large Language Models Think Like the Brain? Sentence-Level Evidences from Layer-Wise Embeddings and fMRI: Related Work

-\paragraph{Leveraging LLMs for Brain-Language Mapping.} Recent studies~\cite{luo2022cogtaskonomy, yu2024predicting} use the strong semantic capabilities of pretrained language models to examine brain-language mappings and decode neural processes.
-For instance,~\cite{ren2024large, yu2024predicting} applied Dynamic Similarity Analysis (DSA) to compare text embeddings with fMRI signals, constructing Representational Dissimilarity Matrices (RDMs) using measures like Pearson correlation.
+\paragraph{Leveraging LLMs for Brain-Language Mapping.} Recent studies~\cite{luo2022cogtaskonomy, yu2024predicting, fu2025headsbetteronedistilling} use the strong semantic capabilities of pretrained language models to examine brain-language mappings and decode neural processes.
+For instance,~\citet{ren2024large, yu2024predicting} applied Dynamic Similarity Analysis (DSA) to compare text embeddings with fMRI signals, constructing Representational Dissimilarity Matrices (RDMs) using measures like Pearson correlation.
 Other works~\cite{mischler2024contextual, bonnasse2024fmri} aligned layer-wise activations of language models with averaged fMRI activity maps using ridge regression.
-Moreover,~\cite{tuckute2024driving} trained encoding models on fMRI data from participants exposed to diverse sentences, optimizing GPT-2 XL embeddings (specifically the 22nd layer) for neural alignment.
+Moreover,~\citet{tuckute2024driving} trained encoding models on fMRI data from participants exposed to diverse sentences, optimizing GPT-2 XL embeddings for neural alignment.
+There is also evidence that high-level visual representations in the human brain are aligned with LLMs \cite{Doerig2025}.
 These studies showcase the potential of LLMs to reveal insights into the neural mechanisms of language comprehension, offering new tools and methodologies for cognitive neuroscience.